openwdl/wdl/SPEC.md

 - This function returns the basename of a file path passed to it: `basename("/path/to/file.txt")` returns `"file.txt"`.
 - Also supports an optional parameter, suffix to remove: `basename("/path/to/file.txt", ".txt")` returns `"file"`.

+## Int floor(Float), Int ceil(Float) and Int round(Float)

+:pig2: [Supported in Cromwell 28](https://github.com/broadinstitute/cromwell#wdl-support) :white_check_mark:

+- These functions convert a Float value into an Int by:
+  - floor: Round **down** to the next lower integer
+  - ceil: Round **up** to the next higher integer
+  - round: Round to the nearest integer based on standard rounding rules

 # Data Types & Serialization